rust-embedded/book/src/peripherals/a-first-attempt.md

 }
 ```

 But the problem with this is that our `SerialPort` struct could be created anywhere.
-By creating multiple instances if `SerialPort`, we would create aliased mutable pointers, which are typically avoided in Rust.
+By creating multiple instances of `SerialPort`, we would create aliased mutable pointers, which are typically avoided in Rust.

 Consider the following example: